Core Services: AWS vs Azure

 Application Performance Management (APM) services for monitoring, detecting, and diagnosing issues in live applications, including distributed tracing.

-Provides recommendations to optimize your cloud environment.
+Provides recommendations to optimize your cloud environment across cost, performance, security, reliability, and operational excellence.

-Tools for analyzing and managing cloud costs.
+Tools for analyzing, visualizing, and managing cloud costs and setting budgets.

 Security & Identity

 Manage cryptographic keys and secrets.
+CloudHSM/Key Vault Managed HSM offer dedicated hardware security modules.

-Protects web applications from common web exploits.
+Protects web applications from common web exploits that can affect availability, compromise security, or consume excessive resources.

 Protection against Distributed Denial of Service (DDoS) attacks.